rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/march.md

      The rapyuta.io platform documentation is completely revamped with the following improved changes.

      * The document is divided into multiple sections (Introduction, Getting Started, How To Guides, and Core concepts) and added a collapsable TOC to serve the purpose of users.
      * Improved search mechanism in the document for better findability and an enhanced user experience.
      * Included FAQ and Troubleshooting sections to address user issues.
      * Allowed user contribution to the content by adding inline **Make a contribution** button.

 * **Updated Ports for ROS Bag recorder**

-    ROS Bag recorder(component responsible for collecting ROS bags in device) uses ports 9010 and 8008.
+    ROS Bag recorder(the component responsible for collecting ROS bags in a device) uses ports 9010 and 8008.
 Avoid using these ports in your applications.

 * Minor improvements related to historical logs and parameters UI